Emmotes/ic_spoilers/docs/stoki.md

     "id": 2875,
     "flavour_text": "",
     "description": {
         "desc": "Stoki reduces the base attack cooldown of all Champions with a default base attack cooldown of 6.0 seconds or higher to 4.0 seconds so that they qualify for Frenzied Friends.
-Their damage is increased by 100% for each 0.1 seconds their base attack cooldown is reduced by this ability, stacking multiplicatively."
+Their damage is increased by $amount% for each $amount___5 seconds their base attack cooldown is reduced by this ability, stacking multiplicatively."
     },
     "effect_keys": [
         {